meadams2/EZBanking/README.md

 - getReport() methods inside classes are void and instead print the report because the only instance they are used within the bank is when printing off the data members in a report style.
 This method could change as needs arise.
 - Added printChAccounts to Customer class for ease of getReport()
 - Added printSvAccounts to Customer class for ease of getReport()
-- Added accessCustomerMenu() to Admin class for ease later on.
-Tells admin what they are able to do to a customer's account.
+- Added accessCustomer() to Bank class.
+Has admin enter a username--if username is a Customer username, calls adminAccess() within Customer class.
+- adminAccess() calls adminAccessMenu() and directs traffic accordingly.
 - At this time, admin has to manually apply interest for each customer.
 Interest is applied to all Savings Accounts for the Customer, but not to all customers.
+- Bank constructor--added condition to make loadSampleCustomers() and loadSampleAdmin() only run when customers.dat and admins.dat is empty.
+- Added changePIN() in Customer class.